 How much of missions is missions?
 A wakeup call...10 Mar 2017

-A very wise, experienced missions leader made a shocking, offhand comment.
+I heard a very wise, experienced missions leader make a shocking offhand comment.

 “About 80% of missions isn’t really missions.”

-He explained that there are few missionaries who go somewhere where there’s little or no believers, preach the gospel and do pioneer work, or start from scratch.
+He explained that there are few missionaries who go somewhere where there’s little or no believers, preach the gospel and do pioneer work/start from scratch.
 Most are going to places where there are a bunch of existing believers and seeing how they can ‘come alongside,’ ‘partner with,’ or ‘facilitate’ them.

 Many people would assume that ‘missions’ involves going overseas to spread the gospel in parts of the world that need to hear about Jesus.
 Or, as Paul put it,